My unfiltered review of TranslattePress, the WordPress translation plugin

 page 404

 Now imagine you have lots of articles that have been translated and are useless.
-You spring clean your site and delete all the articles that were useful on June 10, 2022 for its daily games.
-You make your 301 redirect so that it doesn't fall into 404.
-Except that the 15 urls that remain behind them fall into 404 because the plugin doesn't tell you whether the original article = 301 or 410.
+You do a little spring cleaning on your site and delete all the articles that were useful on June 10, 2022, for its daily games.
+You do your 301 redirect so that it doesn't fall into 404.
+Except that the 15 URLs that remain behind them fall into 404 because the plugin doesn't tell you if the original article = 301 or 410.
 So you have to copy the code.
-So every time you delete an article, you get a 404.
-During spring cleaning I currently have +150,000 404s.
-I contacted support to find out what was going to be put in place and the only thing that was put in place = nothing.
+This means that every time you delete articles, you get 404s.
+During a spring clean, I currently have over 150,000 404 errors.
+I contacted support to find out what was going to be put in place, and the only thing that has been put in place is nothing.

 Change Google Translatte -> Deepl :